commonsense/blog.conceptnet.io/posts/2016/wordfreq-1-5-more-data-more-languages-more-accuracy.md

 <a href="/2016/08/wordfreq-chart.png"><img src="https://conceptnetblog.files.wordpress.com/2016/08/wordfreq-chart.png?w=840" alt="A chart of selected word frequencies in 27 languages." width="840" height="562" class="aligncenter size-large wp-image-178"></a>

 Getting wordfreq in your Python environment is as easy as <code>pip install wordfreq</code>.
-We hope you find this data useful in helping computers make sense of language!</body></html>
+We hope you find this data useful in helping computers make sense of language!